Your standard anti-virus solution isn’t up to the task of catching the nastiest threats on the Internet.

 – EDR monitors activity inside the castle

 Both tools have a clear benefit.
-In an advanced threat environment, a layered approach (combing both tools) is ideal.
+In an advanced threat environment, a layered approach (combining both tools) is ideal.

 Managing AV + EDR